madebykind/madebykind-v3/content/work/artswork.md

-{{< blockquote author="Nina Zaluczkowska" role="Communications, Sales & Marketing Manager, Artswork" wrapperclass="section--lg" align="left">}}The website Kind have created encapsulates what we’re all about – creativity.
+{{< blockquote author="Nina Zaluczkowska" role="Communications, Sales & Marketing Manager, Artswork" wrapperclass="py-16 lg:py-32 xl:py-48" align="center">}}The website Kind have created encapsulates what we’re all about – creativity.
 This new look speaks to our younger audience and helps us tell our story and mission to all our stakeholders.{{</ blockquote >}}